rsa153/Psychic-Game/README.md

 How users can get started with the project:

-     To view the Word Guess game, please click on "Word Guess" in my portfolio (https://rsa153.github.io/bootstrap-portfolio/portfolio.html)
+     To view the Word Guess game, please click on "Psychic Game" in my portfolio (https://rsa153.github.io/bootstrap-portfolio/portfolio.html)
      then press a letter and see if you selected the letter that the app chose.